nukopian/DBIx-Squirrel/README.md

 the argument-list (`$_[0]` to be precise).
 For the sake of convenience (and for convention), this result is also available as `$_`.
-If you prefer to rely on something like `$_`, but would like something much less ephemeral, just `use DBIx::Squirrel::util 'result'` and use the `result` function inside your transformation stage.
+If you prefer to rely on something like `$_`, but would like something much less ephemeral, just `use DBIx::Squirrel::Utils 'result'` and use the `result` function inside your transformation stage.

 Handing off to the next stage, or the caller, is with an explicit `return`